← Back to Blog

 5. Paste.

 Read what shows up.
 If your contact info appears first, your job titles and dates land in the correct order, and every bullet is intact, your resume parses cleanly.
 If columns collided into nonsense, dates jumped sections, or your skills disappeared into a wall of text, the ATS sees the same broken version.
+For the contact line itself, use city and state only, covered in our guide to the address format on a resume.

 This single test resolves roughly 80 percent of ATS-friendliness questions.
 Pass it, and you have already cleared the bar where most resumes get filtered.
 Fail it, and no amount of keyword tuning rescues the file.
+To go further and score your resume against the actual posting, run it through our free ATS match score tool.

 Hiring team reviewing applications in a planning room